volkaankarakus/dataScience/README.md

 2) plotting line,scatter,and histogram

-3)basic dictionary features
+3) basic dictionary features

-4)basic pandas features like filtering that is actually something always used and main for being data scientist.
+4) basic pandas features like filtering that is actually something always used and main for being data scientist.

 5) while and for loops